SerialSensor/HowToReadAndPlotSensorData/README.md

-# HowToReadSensorData
+# 🌱 How to read sensor data 🌱
-Example Code for reading all currently available sensors
+Example Code for reading all currently available sensors!